guenchi/json/README.md

 `(json-map json verify1 verify2 verify3 ... value)`

-use to a key or keys in any location of JSON-struct.
+use to modify a key or keys in any location of JSON-struct.

 "verify" may be a key, a boolean #t or a procedure.